juliuspleunes4/bachelorThesis/README.md

 - **Decimal separator**: Both the GRIM test and Statcheck only recognize a dot `.` as a valid decimal separator.
 A comma `,` is regarded as thousand separator.
 For example, `'10,159'` is interpreted as 'ten thousand one hundred fifty-nine', not 'ten point one five nine'.

 - **Error handling**: The script includes basic error handling for file formats and extraction issues.
 Make sure to check the console for any error messages if something goes wrong.
-Some hints are also programmed in the scripts: e.g., when providing an `"r"` test with no `DF`, the script returns the following `Note`: " Correlation test requires degrees of freedom (df1).
-None provided."
+Some hints are also programmed in the scripts: e.g., when providing an `"r"` test with no `DF`, the script returns the following `Note`: _"Correlation test requires degrees of freedom (df1).
+None provided."_

 # Known Issues